-Homosexuality
+Homosexuality in Gabon

 Although homosexuality is legal in Gabon, outward displays of homosexual affection are frowned upon.
 Consequently, many homosexuals in Gabon hide their orientation and instead marry and have families as heterosexuals.
 In contrast to the ages of consent for heterosexuals, which are 15 for women and 18 for men, the age of consent for homosexuals is 21.
+At this time, the US State Department does not have a Status of Forces Agreement in place for Gabon.
+Service members will be subject to local laws with regards to this topic.